weijiehiew/EGL314/README.md

 <br>

 1. Connect Raspberry Pi 4 to a power source
-2. Using the XLR-M to a 3.5mm-M stereo cable, from the Raspberry Pi 4 into the mixer (input 1 & 2)
+2. Using the XLR-M to a 3.5mm-M stereo cable, connect the 3.5mm jack into the Raspberry Pi 4 and the XLR-M to input 1 & 2 of the audio mixer.
-3. Using DANTE to connect up the audio amplifier using CAT6 from primary to primary
+3. Using a CAT6 ethernet cable, connect the amplifier to the mixer.
-4. Using NL4 cables to connect up the speakers from the audio amplifier to the speakers and subwoofers.
+4. Using NL4 cables, connect the speakers and subwoofers to the audio amplifier.

 ![alt text](diagram/audiosetup.jpg)
 *Picture of Audio Setup*